GrimmKeiffer/Network-Analysis/README.md

 # Network Analysis

 ## Objective
-Monitorying, Capturing, and analyzing network traffic to understand the behaviour, performance and the security of a computer network.
+Monitoring, Capturing, and analyzing network traffic to understand the behaviour, performance and the security of a computer network.
 Examined data packets transmitted over the network to identify issues such as bottlenecks, latency, packet loss, and secuirty vulnerabilities.

 ### Skills Learned
 - Packet Capture and Analysis